DeepQuantum/dconstruct/README.md

 `-e 0x11C28[0]=0.5`

-The structure we want to edit is at `0x11C28`, and we want the first member variable (0).
+The structure we want to edit is at `0x11C28`, and we want the first member variable (the 0 to the left of the float).
 We then put the new value after the `=`, 0.5 in this case.
+If the edit was successfull, the program will show a message indicating that the value was changed from `0.7->0.5`.

 ## Types of Member Variables